 • Atmosphere: Inside Tico’s Cuban Restaurant there is booth, table and counter seating where customers can dine to the sounds of Cuban music.

-The establishment is a family-owned and operated restaurant — Ileana Miquez, Albert’s mother, Orlando Miquez, his father, and two of his brothers, Gabriel and Daniel Miguez, all work there.
-Albert Miquez said he spends quite a bit of time outside the kitchen talking with customers.
+The establishment is a family-owned and operated restaurant — Ileana Miguez, Albert’s mother, Orlando Miguez, his father, and two of his brothers, Gabriel and Daniel Miguez, all work there.
+Albert Miguez said he spends quite a bit of time outside the kitchen talking with customers.

 “I want people to come here and it feel like home,” he said.